Hertfordshire County Council has a duty to provide access to 15 hours a week of free early years provision for all three and four year olds.

-We also offer additional hours to parents who are not eligible for 30 Hours Funding but who would like to self- fund the additional hours.
-Subject to availabiity, we can also offer Lunch Club sessions from 11.45am to 12.30pm.
-The charge for the additional hours and the Lunch Club is determined by the school and priority is given to children of families where both parents work full-time.
+We also offer additional hours to parents who are not eligible for 30 Hours Funding but who would like to self- fund the additional hours, for more information about this please contact the school office.

 Choosing the right school is an important decision.
 We encourage parents (normally without their children at this stage) to visit the school prior to completing the Admissions application form.